"People taking what they wanted."

 Most importantly: Ravitch has done big deals with Abu Dhabi Crown Prince Sheikh Mohamed bin Zayed al-Nahyan (MBZ) of the United Arab Emirates.
 MBZ’s Abu Dhabi Investment Authority is one of the biggest investors in Apollo Global, which we’ll explore more next time.

 Thank you for reading TrueHoop.
+Keep reading the next episode in the series.

 PART 1: Apollo Global, deep pockets with ties to the NBA, Jeffrey Epstein, and Buzzy